THE SEVEN WORDS OF JESUS ON THE CROSS

 The above painting is meant to capture the moment.

 And the Gospels as a group captured this paradox.
-The Synoptic Gospels narrated the horror of the event - the agony in the garden, the abandonment by his Apostles, the trail before the Sanhedrin, the intense mockery and torture heaped upon Jesus, his suffering all alone, the darkness over the land, and his death, starkly portrayed by both Matthew (27:47-51) and Mark (15:33-38).
+The Synoptic Gospels narrated the horror of the event - the agony in the garden, the abandonment by his Apostles, the trial before the Sanhedrin, the intense mockery and torture heaped upon Jesus, his suffering all alone, the darkness over the land, and his death, starkly portrayed by both Matthew (27:47-51) and Mark (15:33-38).

 And in John, the inscription at the head of the cross is pointedly written "Jesus of Nazareth, The King of the Jews" (John 19:19).
 The inscription INRI at the top of the cross is the Latin Iesus Nazarenus, Rex Iudaeorum.
 The loved ones of Jesus are with Him, and He decisively gives his Mother Mary to the disciple who loved him.

 When Jesus died, He "handed over" the Spirit.
 Jesus remained in control to the end, and it is He who handed over his Spirit.
 One should not miss the double entendre here, for this may also be interpreted as His death brought forth the Holy Spirit.